What is Tinnitus Retraining Therapy?

 The end goal is complete habituation of the noise.

 The duration of the treatment varies depending on the treatment facility involved.

 Other kinds of tinnitus therapy

-Sound therapy, behavioral therapy, group therapy and tinnitus counseling may ease the daily suffering of people with tinnitus.
+Sound therapy, behavioural therapy, group therapy and tinnitus counselling may ease the daily suffering of people with tinnitus.
+Some patients also use a so-called tinnitus masker to mask the sound of the tinnitus.
 Read more about other tinnitus coping strategies.